Skip to content

 Your clients expect AI to cut your costs by 30%.
-They are right.
+They’re right.

-The question — and it comes up in nearly every conversation I have with firm leaders — is who captures that 30%.
+The question comes up in nearly every conversation I have with firm leaders: who captures that 30%?

 If your firm bills hourly, the answer is the client.
 The work takes less time.
 The invoice shrinks.
 Your people are faster, and your revenue drops proportionally.
 No amount of AI investment changes that arithmetic.

-But here is a number most managing partners have not seen.
-Source Global Research surveyed tax clients and asked whether they would pay more for AI-enabled advisory that generates more value.
+Now consider the other side.
+The Thomson Reuters Institute surveyed tax clients and asked whether they’d pay more for AI-enabled advisory that generates more value.
 100% said yes.
 Not a majority.
 Every single one.

-Clients are not waiting for cheaper versions of what you already sell.
-They are waiting for something better.
+Clients aren’t waiting for cheaper versions of what you already sell.
+They’re waiting for something better.
 The firms that deliver that, and price it on outcomes, will charge more, not less.

 The shift is already underway

 59% of law firms now use flat fees alongside or instead of hourly billing.
-Flat-fee billables grew 34% between 2016 and 2025, according to Clio's Legal Trends data.
-73% of consulting clients now prefer outcome-tied pricing, per Source Global Research.
+Flat-fee billables grew 34% between 2016 and 2025, according to Clio’s Legal Trends data.
+And 73% of B2B buyers say they prefer pricing tied to measurable outcomes, per Simon-Kucher’s value-based pricing research.

-Those are not preference surveys.
-That is how money is already moving.
+Those aren’t preference surveys.
+That’s how money is already moving.
 Firms that price on outcomes are growing.
 Firms that cling to hourly are watching revenue compress as AI makes the work faster.
+The 6% of firms seeing real earnings impact from AI are overwhelmingly the ones that changed their commercial model, not just their tools.

 The revenue gap is measurable.
-Over four years tracked by Clio, law firms that adopted modern delivery and pricing models nearly doubled revenue.
-Firms that did not lost half of theirs.
+Over four years tracked by Clio, law firms that adopted modern delivery and pricing models nearly doubled their revenue.
+The firms that didn’t lost half of theirs.
 Same market.
 Same economy.
 Different commercial decision.

 Two responses to the same pressure